wesjrock/justgo/README.md

 OVERVIEW
 --------------------------------------------------
 This is an UX-Design project of a mobile app called Just Go for the [Human Computer Interaction] course.
-The purpose of this project was to study Gestalt principles through a design of a mobile application.
+The purpose of this project was to study Gestalt principles through the design of a mobile application.
 It was made at the Computer Science undergraduate program from University of São Paulo (ICMC - USP).

 The purpose of the app is to make people's lives easier when they need to catch a bus.
 Similarly to other apps, with JustGo the user has two main roles: